Australian Open: Bianca Andreescu back winning at a Grand Slam after tortuous spell out of tennis

 By Raz Mirza

-Former US Open champion Bianca Andreescu has described the series of emotions she has gone through after spending 15 months out of the game due to injury.
+Former US Open champion Bianca Andreescu has described the series of emotions she has been through after spending 15 months out of the game due to injury.

 Andreescu suffered a knee injury just a month after winning the 2019 US Open and has only just got back on court.